 - Juices are more nutritious

 - Juices provide fast energy and nutrient intake

-- Juicing is much more acceptable for root vegetables (doesn’t go so well in blenders)
+- Juicing is much more acceptable for root vegetables (they don’t do well in blenders)

-- Minimal oxidation in masticating juicers for so-called cold squeezing
+- Minimal oxidation in masticating juicers (cold squeezing)

 - Cold squeezed juice can be stored in the fridge for up to 24 hours